Vietnam Itinerary – 4 Week Adventure Guide

 Vietnam is a country with an interesting history, rich with culture, magnificent beaches and coastlines, hundreds of spiritual temples, breathtaking landscapes, buzzing cities, delicious food and wonderful people.

-Sometimes it is overwhelming when trying to plan a 4-week itinerary in a country, so I have put together this guide of all the best things I recommend seeing and doing on your visit to Vietnam.
+For most, it’s overwhelming when trying to plan a 4-week itinerary in Vietnam, so I have put together this guide of all the best things to do in Vietnam to help you plan your trip.

 GETTING AROUND VIETNAM

-Vietnam has a huge network of transportation options from coach buses, sleeper buses, taxis, grab taxi/grab bike, trains and domestic airlines.
+Vietnam has a huge network of transportation options including coach buses, sleeper buses, taxis, grab taxi/grab bike, trains and domestic airlines.

 Vietnam has a wide range of accommodation options from luxury resorts to budget hostels and everything in between.
-I use booking.com to search and book all of my accommodations.
-Click Here to find a place that best suits you during your visit to Vietnam.
+I personally use booking.com to search and book all of my accommodations.

 MAP OF VIETNAM